Table of Contents

 But our naming was purposely origin-*

-so that origins could be easily recognized among the remotes, and it is easy to run a push loop manually.
+so that origins could be easily recognized among the remotes, and that pushing to multiple origins could be scripted.

 The workflow assumes that a successful push will always be done to all origins.
-That is recommended for clarity and standardized workflow, although it is not critical because nothing bad will happen if some origins are behind.
+That is recommended and what users generally expect, although it is not critical because nothing bad will happen if some origins are temporarily behind.

 Git Pull, Git Fetch